The bordism version of the h-principle: The cohomology theories and

-\begin{remark} Already the existence of the natural transformation $\mathfrak{A}$ is useful.
-For example, by the Eilenberg-Steenrod theorem the natural transformation $\mathfrak{A}$ is an equivalence on all CW complexes if $\mathfrak{A}(pt)\colon k^*_\r(pt)\to h^*_\r(pt)$ is an isomorphism; e.g., see \cite[Theorem 7.67]{Sw}. \end{remark}

 \begin{remark} The natural transformation $\mathfrak{A}_\r$ for the submersion differential relation imposed on oriented maps of dimension $d\ge 1$ is not an equivalence.
 In this case the space $\M_\r$ is the classifying space $\sqcup \BDiff M$ of Example~\ref{ex:1}.
 It is a topological monoid whose group completion is an infinite loop space classifying the cohomology theory $k^*_\r$.
-The infinite loop space classifying the cohomology theory $h^*_\r$ is usually denoted by $\Omega^{\infty}{\mathop\mathrm{MTSO(d)}}$; see Examples~\ref{ex:1}, \ref{e:3}.
+As a topological space, the infinite loop space classifying the cohomology theory $h^*_\r$ is homotopy equivalent to the infinite loop space of the Madsen-Tillmann spectrum $\Omega^{\infty}{\mathop\mathrm{MTSO(d)}}$; see Examples~\ref{ex:1}, \ref{e:3}.
 The Pontrjagin-Thom construction yields a map

 which in its turn, by the universal property of group completions, gives rise to the map